gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 To do that, we have to remove the initialization of the auxiliary variables ('phase', 'velDes' and 'thrustAngleDes') and only keep env.initialize() in draw().
-The following image shows how the script should now look like.
+The following picture shows how the script should now look like.

 ![Screenshot of basic graphics.](imgs/blank_processing_script.png)